certtools/intelmq/docs/Bots.md

 * `http_verify_cert`: path to trusted CA bundle or directory, `false` to ignore verifying SSL certificates,  or `true` (default) to verify SSL certificates
 * `ssl_client_certificate`: SSL client certificate to use.
 * `http_header`: HTTP request headers
-* `http_data_encoding`: encode to be used on data collected.
-If `null` encoding will be guessed using requests chardet.

 ### Generic URL Fetcher